These melt-in-your-mouth thumbprint cookies with icing are soft and buttery, and are filled with easy and simple icing!

 Variations

-Filling- Fill these cookies with your favorite filling like hazelnut spread, jam, dulce de leche, caramel, etc.
+Filling- fill these cookies with your favorite filling like hazelnut spread, chocolate ganache, jam, dulce de leches, caramel, etc.

 Lemon zest- add lemon zest to the cookie dough for a delicious lemon flavor and aroma.